ylabrj/jam/README.md

 # jam - Jupyter Notebook and Arduino Mash-Up using cell magics

-### *Formerly jorduino until I found out the java people already used that name
+### Formerly jarduino until I found out the java people already used that name

 *Designed for the Iron Python Kernel*